belaymit/bookstore-react-redux/README.md

 - **What are the core requirements to do this project?**

-  - having a knowledge of ES6 and basic understanding of ReactJS, redux, react-router, state management, props.
+  - having a knowledge of ES6 and basic understanding of ReactJS, redux, react-router, state management, props, redux-toolkit, api and many more.

 - **What is the expected outcome of the project?**